-Domestic and Commercial Energy Performance Certificates
+Domestic Energy Performance Certificates

 The Energy Performance Certificate (EPC) shows a record of the energy efficiency levels and CO2 emissions of a building, by using a standard table from A to G (A being very efficient, G being very inefficient).